Remediation Funding Source

 How to determine the amount of RFS

-The amount of the RFS must equal the cost to complete the remediation,
+The amount of the RFS posted must be equal to or greater than the amount calculated in a cost estimate to complete the remediation, including the DEP

-Once financial assurance (FA) has been established as part of
+N.J.A.C.
+7:26C-1.3 should be used as a guide for items to be included in the estimate.
+Once financial assurance (FA) has been established as part of a Remedial Action

 1% RFS surcharge